aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 }
 ```

-The `compile` command must contain `--named-addresses` as above because the [`Move.toml`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/move-examples/hello_blockchain/Move.toml) file leaves this as undefined (see below).
 To prepare the module for the account created in the previous step, we specify that the named address `hello_blockchain` is set to our account address, using the `default` profile alias.

 ```toml
 [addresses]